tejassmani/poweroutages/README.md

 | ('Georgia', 75.07)              |          0          |                0        |           0.0705537  | 0           |        0        |         0.929446 |                       0         |

 ___
 ## Assessment of Missingness

+### NMAR Data

+Before conducting tests using our cleaned data we needed to address missingness.
+Data can be defined as NMAR (Not Missing at Random) if the chance that a value is missing depends on the actual missing value.
+Essentially, it is non-ignorable, the fact that the data is missing data in and of itself that we cannot ignore.
+Let's delve into some columns we believed were NMAR within the dataset.

+After querying to find missing values we found nearly all columns contained missing values.
+Upon analyzing the columns with missing values we believe that `'customers_affected'` and `'demand_loss_mw'` are NMAR.
+These columns accounted for a majority of the missing values within the dataset.
+When considering the possible ways these values could be missing we determined that the data was plausibly NMAR.
+This is because companies could fail to report the demand loss or customers affected by an outage if the values were deemed insignificant.
+However, to rule out the possibility that `'demand_loss_mw'` and `'customers_affected'`’s missingness is independent of any other statistic we would like to collect company-specific data such as locale and gross profit.
+This is due to our belief that smaller companies could be less compliant in providing this counting data as they lack the infrastructure needed to make these assessments.

+### Missing Dependencies

+Now, we will take a more nuanced approach in proving a missigness dependency.
+Our column of choice to examine missigness will be `'cause_category_detail'`.
+The following process involves constructing and performing a permutation test to determine whether the missing data within `'cause_category_detail'` is NMAR on another specific column or not.

+#### Permutation Test 1

+__Null Hypothesis__:
+- The missingness of `'cause_category_detail'` is independent of `'cause_category'`.(Missing values are evenly distributed across outage categories, indicating no relationship between `'cause_category'` and missingness.)

+__Alternative Hypothesis__:
+- The missingness of `'cause_category_detail'` is dependent on `'cause_category'`.
+(Missingness varies significantly across outage categories, indicating a relationship between `'cause_category'` and missingness.)

+__Significance Level__<br>
+For this permutation test, we will use a significance level of 0.05.

+__Observed__ <br>
+Below are the observed distributions of the `'cause_category_detail'` column with and without missing `'cause_category'` values.

+<iframe
+  src="assets/category_missing.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+We will use TVD (Total Variation Distance) as our test statistic for the permutation test since we are comparing two categorical distributions.

+__Simulated__ <br>
+Below is a histogram representing the results of 1000 simulated TVDs under our defined Null Hypothesis.

+<iframe src="assets/category_missing_perm_test.html" width="800" height="600" frameborder="0"></iframe>

+__Conclusion__ <br>
+With a p-value of 0.0, we reject the Null Hypothesis in this permutation test, and determine that the missingness of `'cause_category_detail'` is highly likely to be MAR (Missing at Random) with respect to `'cause_category'`.

 ___